rapdev-io/datadog-secret-backend/docs/azure/README.md

 | azure_certificate_password | Password for Azure Certificate |

 In all cases, you will need to specify `keyvaulturl` and with service principal based authentication, the `azure_tenant_id` and `azure_client_id` corresponding to the Azure KeyVault resource.
 Simple string values can be defined adding the config variable `force_string: true`.
-This will interpret the contents of secret as a string regardless of input.
+The `force_string: true` backend configuration setting will interpret the contents of secret as a string regardless of input when defining AWS Secrets Manager or Azure Key Vault backends.

 ## Example Session Configurations